NFSA Restores The Cheaters

 The daughter of a professional grifter tries to change her ways when she falls for the son of one of their victims, however her father talks her into one last score.

-This premiere screening of the NFSA’s latest restoration features a live accompaniment and a discussion on the pioneering filmmakers the McDonagh sisters from NFSA curators Sally Jackson and Tara Marynowsky.
+This premiere screening of the NFSA’s latest restoration features a live accompaniment.
+NFSA curator Tara Marynowsky will introduce the film with a short talk about the pioneering filmmakers, the McDonagh sisters.

 ‘After the success of Those Who Love (1926) and The Far Paradise (1928), the making of The Cheaters marked a turning point in the filmmaking fortunes of Isabel, Paulette and Phyllis McDonagh… (it) is certainly, in directorial, technical and performance terms more confident than The Far Paradise, and several sequences, such as the film’s first jewel robbery, stand out as impressive pieces of story construction where nothing is as it first seems.
 Visually the film shows influences of American and German crime films of the 1920s, many of which made strong use of darkness and chiaroscuro lighting.’ - Graham Shirley, australianscreen.

 See more events in Starstruck: Australian Movie Portraits program.

 An image of lead performers Marie Lorraine (Isobel McDonagh) and Josef Bambach, by Broughton and Ward Photographers with direction from Paulette McDonagh, features in the exhibition Starstruck: Australian Movie Portraits at the National Portrait Gallery, 10 November 2017 to 4 March 2018.
 The exhibition also features the sequinned dress worn by Marie Lorraine(Isobel McDonagh) in the film, drawn from the NFSA collection.